influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/_index.md

 ### Connection profile store location

-The `influxctl` CLI store connection profiles in a `config.toml` at a specific location based on your operating system:
+The `influxctl` CLI stores connection profiles in a `config.toml` file at a specific location based on your operating system:

 #### Profile configuration file locations